San Diego Monuments and Landmarks: 17 Must-See Sights

 For some wild wonder, book your entry to the San Diego Zoo and observe cuddly koalas, cheetahs, and grizzly bears.
 Or, take your travels to the African Plains with an open-air safari at their sister park – San Diego Zoo Safari Park.

 In the mood for some prehistoric learning?
+A famous landmark in San Diego awaits!
 Marvel at dino bones, gems, and flesh-eating beetles when you explore the natural history of southern California at the San Diego Natural History Museum.
 From Foucault’s swinging pendulum to the Baleen Whale evolution, there are endless oddities to uncover.

-A legendary part of the San Diego landscape, this National Historical Landmark has long captured the imagination of the American public.
+A legendary landmark in San Diego, this National Historical Landmark has long captured the imagination of the American public.
 Displaying fairy tale features and an impressive history of notable guests, the Hotel del Coronado red turrets cannot be missed.

 Gaslamp Quarter

 Stroll around and soak in the Victorian-era buildings during the day, then return at night for ice-cold cocktails and craft beer.
-Leave the touring to the professionals and revel in even more downtown sights with an Old Town Trolley Tours San Diego: Hop-On Hop-Off tour.
+Leave the touring to the professionals and revel in even more downtown San Diego land marks with an Old Town Trolley Tours San Diego: Hop-On Hop-Off tour.

 Old Town San Diego State Historic Park*